zahraghh/Two_Stage_SP/README.md

 ```
 Download the ZIP file of this repository from this link: https://github.com/zahraghh/Two_Stage_SP/tree/IMECE.

-Unzip the "Two_Stage_SP-IMECE" folder and install the required packages using the pip command.
-The /path/to/Two_Stage_SP-IMECE is the path to the "Two_Stage_SP-IMECE" folder that contains a requirements.txt file.
+Unzip the "Two_Stage_SP-IMECE" folder and install the required packages using the requirements.txt file that contains all of the required packages.
+The /path/to/Two_Stage_SP-IMECE is the path to the "Two_Stage_SP-IMECE" folder that contains the requirements.txt file.
 ```
 pip install -r /path/to/Two_Stage_SP-IMECE/requirements.txt
 ```